Frequency Tables - Normality Tab

 the Frequency

-selected variables.
+the selected variables.
 Options for generating probability plots are available

 on the Descr.

-will be displayed with the requested tests
+button), additional spreadsheets will be created with the requested tests of normality

-of normality (one spreadsheet per test).
-To display these tests only,
+(one spreadsheet per test).
+To display these tests only, click the Tests for normality button.

-Tests for normality.
+Tests

-Click the Tests for normality
+for normality.
+Click the Tests

-of normality (see below) for the selected Variables.
+requested tests of normality (see below) for the selected Variables.

 Kolmogorov-Smirnov